Dr. Kerk Kee

 - University of Nebraska, Lincoln, Bachelor of Science

 The University of Texas At Austin, Ph.D. in Communication Studies

 Kerk F. Kee's (Ph.D.
 2010, The University of Texas at Austin) research employs diffusion theory to examine organizational communication technologies and health communication strategies.
-Specifically, his communication research lies at the intersection of sociotechnical systems (i.e., social media, collaborative cyberinfrastructure, etc.) and virtual organizing (in scientific distributed collaborations, health intervention disseminations, corporate enterprise 2.0 activities, etc.).
+Specifically, his communication research lies at the intersection of sociotechnical systems (i.e., social media, computational tools in collaborative cyberinfrastructure, etc.) and virtual organizing (in scientific distributed collaborations, health intervention disseminations, corporate enterprise 2.0 activities, etc.).
+In Aug 2013, he received a major grant from the National Science Foundation for a project entitled, "Computational Tools, Virtual Organizing, and Dynamic Innovation Diffusion" (2013-2016) to support a research team with 4 students at Chapman.
 In 2010-2011, he received a subcontract and participated in a multi-institutional project on family health innovation dissemination funded by the Bill & Melinda Gates Foundation (PI: Jim Dearing, Institute for Health Research, Kaiser Permanente Colorado).